helikon-labs/subvt-backend/subvt-live-network-status-server/README.md

 }
 ```

-After the initial subscription, the server is going to publish to the client only the network status update block by
+After the initial response, the server is going to publish to the client only the network status update block by
 finalized block.

 Status update is going to have only the updated data in the `diff` field.
 In the example below, only changes are